 The Bottom Line

-If you are in a coaching or consulting practice, setting the proper pricing is a major determinant of success.
+No matter what business you are in, setting the proper pricing is a major determinant of success.
 You may start with hourly billing and create a reputation with time.
-As time goes, you will enhance your value, and you will offer packages or even charge based on the value you create.
-Having issues Selecting the Right Coaching Business for You?
-Please sign up for the waitlist to join the H2H Growth Accelerator for Coaches and Consultants to grow your consulting and coaching business.
+As time goes by, you will enhance your value, and you will offer packages or even charges based on the value you create.